-- e.
-In the Field Calculator, double-click Hectares and click OK. - f.
-You have now copied the values from Hectares to OrigHect. - 6.
-From the XTools menu, select Table Operations and then Calculate Area, Perimeter, Length Acres, and Hectares (follow instructions included with the extension for XTools installation). - a.
-Under Select layer to measure, select the clipped Census Block Layer created in step 4 above. - b.
-Under Desired output units, choose your units (depending on the study site size, try Miles, Meters, or Feet, for example). - c.
-If you do not wish to generate a parameter, such as Perimeter or Length, deselect it now (leave Area and Hectares selected). - d.
-Click OK. - 7.
-This will overwrite the values in the Hectares field with the new correct values (since the shapes have been clipped to the extent of the Study-Site Layer), yet the original number of hectares is preserved in the OrigHect field. - 8.
-To perform the population apportionment, open the Attribute Table of the clipped Census Block Layer again. - a.
+- b.
+Set the Property: box to Area. - c.
+Set the Coordinate System to "Use coordinate system of the data source:". - d.
+Set the Units to Hectares [ha]. - e.
+Click OK.
+This will overwrite the values in the Hectares field with the new correct values (since the shapes have been clipped to the extent of the Study-Site Layer with Water Features removed), yet the original number of hectares is preserved in the OrigHect field. - 7.
+To perform the population apportionment, open the Attribute Table of the clipped Census Block Layer with Water Features removed again. - a.
 Click on Options and choose Add Field. - b.
 Name the field PopSplit and make it of type Double. - c.
-Back in the Attribute Table, right-click on the name of the PopSplit field - d.
-Choose Calculate Values. - e.
-In the Field Calculator, double-click Hectares, then click the / button, then double-click OrigHect, click the \ button, and finally double-click the name of your Population field - f.
-Click OK. - 9.
+Right-click on the name of the PopSplit field. - d.
+Choose Field Calculator... - e.
+In the Field Calculator, click Hectares, then click the / button, then click OrigHect, then click the button, and finally click the name of the Population field. - Click OK. f. - 8.
 The result is a field called PopSplit that contains the same proportion of the original census population figure as the proportion of the clipped census block area to the original area.